Margaret Tresham

 October 2025

-The shields of arms above the figure has a border of strapwork with a backgraound of vertical engraved lines, while some of the tinctures of the arms themselves have horizontal broken lines.
-How much this is an merely attempt to differentiate between different tinctures rather than to represent the particular tinctures in the manner of Zangrius’s forerunner of Petra Sancta’s system that seems to be the aim of some of the heraldry on Cure-style brasses at the time is unclear.
+The shield above Margaret's figure has a border of strapwork with a backgraound of vertical engraved lines, while some of the tinctures of the heraldry have horizontal broken lines.
+Whether this is to differentiate between different tinctures or is intended to represent particular tinctures is unclear.
+Some Cure-style brasses do aim to do this, in the manner of Zangrius’s forerunner of Petra Sancta’s system.

 Copyright, photo and text: Jon Bayliss